Start Smart: Guidelines for Introducing Letter Recognition

 General Guidelines for Teaching Letter Recognition:

-Recognizing letters is a big deal when it comes to kickstarting our little ones’ reading journey.
-It’s totally normal to scratch our heads and go, “Where do I even begin with teaching letter recognition?”
+Recognizing letters is a big deal in kickstarting our little ones’ reading journey.
+It’s normal to scratch our heads and ask, “Where do I even begin teaching letter recognition?”
 Figuring out where to start and how to approach teaching letter recognition can sometimes be a little perplexing with all the different information out there.

 Fortunately, there are some simple guidelines that can help you navigate this terrain and help you build a clear plan for helping your child conquer this important milestone.